Date of Incorporation :April,07,1989

 Human Resources Div.

-Responsible for human resources management, recruiting, execution of general training programs, and union affairs.
+Responsible for human resources management, recruiting, execution of general training programs, employee assistance and care, and union affairs.

 General Affairs Dept.

-Responsible for the training center maintenance, dormitory operations, receptions for visiting, the employee cafeteria operations and so on.
+Responsible for the building maintenance, dormitory operations, receptions for visiting, employee cafeteria operations and so on.

-Responsible for arranging employee’s regular health examinations, medical consultation and general medical treatments.
+Responsible for arranging employee’s regular health examinations, health promotion, disease prevention, medical consultation and general medical treatments.

 Corporate Safety, Security & Environment Div.